OwenT2424/operating-systems-cw-journal/week7.md

 This phase focuses on conducting a security audit and evaluating the overall system configuration of the Ubuntu Server.
-The audit assesses infrastructure security, network exposure, access control mechanisms, running services, and remaining security risks.
+The audit assesses infrastructure security, network exposure, access control mechanisms, running services, and remaining security risks [1].

 ## 2. Infrastructure Security Assessment (Lynis)